Court Volunteer Program

 Each day, hundreds of citizens visit the court to file papers, go to court proceedings, attend workshops, or find out about their court cases.
 The Contra Costa Superior Court is looking for volunteers to help people find what they need when they get to court.
 Court volunteers provide basic directions, answer simple questions, and tell people about places they can find the legal or other information they need.

-There are volunteer openings in Martinez, Richmond, Pittsburg, and Walnut Creek for:
+There are volunteer openings in Martinez, Richmond, and Pittsburg for:

 Greeters.
 These volunteers are stationed in court lobbies to help people find court departments, to answer common questions, and to provide information about where court visitors can find other information they need.